UA-Libraries-Research-Data-Services/EDirectChemInfo/README.md

 ```

 We searched PubChem for the Compound Identifier 512323 using `esearch`, and the NCBI Entrez server returned a summary of the search results.
 The WebEnV and QueryKey specify the location of the search results on the NCBI server.
-In order to actually retrieve the data, we can pipe (|) the `esearch` results directly into the `efetch` application:
+In order to retrieve the data, we can pipe (|) the `esearch` results directly into the `efetch` application:

 ```console